Date: 25th November 2025

 Sage Bistro: On the 1A in the old log cabin.
 Creative but “real” food at good prices, good wine selection at reasonable prices.
 All in all a surprisingly good place to eat given how it looks, with that rarest of rare occurences in Canmore, really good service.

-Crazy Weed: Expensive and worth it.
+Crazy Weed: A little expensive but worth it.
 Reliably good food, solid wine list, this is where you go when you want to get your big city on but mountain style.

 “Special” Food & Needs

-Late Night and Early: Tim Horton’s is open when you need it to be
+Late Night and Early: Tim Horton’s is open when you need it to be, Beamers is open at 6:00.

 Vegan: Go back to Squamish, this is Alberta y’all!